loda-lang/loda-programs/programs/oeis/list1.md

 * [A072262](http://oeis.org/A072262) ([program](072/A072262.asm)): a(n) = 4*a(n-1) + 1, a(1)=11.
 * [A072265](http://oeis.org/A072265) ([program](072/A072265.asm)): Variant of Lucas numbers: a(n) = a(n-1) + 4*a(n-2) starting with a(0)=2 and a(1)=1.
 * [A072277](http://oeis.org/A072277) ([program](072/A072277.asm)): Smallest integer > 1 which is both n-gonal and centered n-gonal.
+* [A072290](http://oeis.org/A072290) ([program](072/A072290.asm)): Number of digits in the decimal expansion of the Champernowne constant that must be scanned to encounter all n-digit strings.
 * [A072292](http://oeis.org/A072292) ([program](072/A072292.asm)): Number of proper powers b^d <= n (b > 1, d > 1).
 * [A072335](http://oeis.org/A072335) ([program](072/A072335.asm)): Expansion of 1/((1-x^2)*(1-4*x+x^2)).
 * [A072339](http://oeis.org/A072339) ([program](072/A072339.asm)): Any number n can be written (in two ways, one with m even and one with m odd) in the form n = 2^k_1 - 2^k_2 + 2^k_3 - ... + 2^k_m where the signs alternate and k_1 > k_2 > k_3 > ... >k_m >= 0; sequence gives minimal value of m.